Ole Selnæs: Saint Etienne

 Selnæs joined AS Saint-Étienne on 31 January 2016.

-Shenzhen
+Shenzhen FC

-On 9 February 2019, Selnæs transferred to Super League newcomer Shenzhen.
+On 9 February 2019, Selnæs transferred to Super League newcomer Shenzhen FC.

 Zürich

 On 24 June 2022, Selnæs signed a one-year deal with Zürich in Switzerland.

 His first goal scored with his new team was an own goal in the match against Glimt in UEFA Europa League the 15 september 2022.

 International career

 Selnæs represented his country from under-16 to under-21 youth level.

 As of February 2021, he made 32 appearances for the senior national team.

 Personal life

-Selnæs is a huge fan of Hotel Cæsar, and in an interview with Adresseavisen in March 2012 he stated that he would love to play a role in the Norwegian soap opera.
+Selnæs is a big fan of Norwegian soap opera Hotel Cæsar, and in an interview with Adresseavisen in March 2012 he stated that he would love to play a role in the show.
 Two months later he was offered a small speaking role in the TV series.